rhysd/kiro-editor/README.md

   bar located at bottom of screen.
 - [`status_bar.rs`](src/status_bar.rs): Exports `StatusBar` struct which manages fields displayed in the status bar.
 It has flag `redraw` to determine if it should be re-rendered.
+- [`prompt.rs`](src/prompt.rs): Exports structs related to user prompt using message bar.
+This module has logic to run user prompt and text search.
+Callbacks while prompt is represented as a `PromptAction` trait.
 - [`term_color.rs`](src/term_color.rs): Exports small `TermColor` enum and `Color` enum, which represents terminal colors.
 This module also has logic to detect 24-bit colors and 256 colors support of terminal.
 - [`language.rs`](src/language.rs): Exports small `Language` enum, which represents file types like